 For more tips on politeness and good manners in France, these articles will help you:

-Here are some words and phrases to learn by heart if you wish to be courteous in France.
+Here are some words and phrases to learn by heart if you wish to be polite in French.

 |French Phrase||English Translation||Usage|

 |Bonsoir||Good evening||Used after 6PM|

 |merci bien||thank you very much|

 |mille fois merci||thank you so much||it literally means "a thousand times thank you"|

 |de rien||you're welcome||it literally means "it's nothing"|